-January 3- SCENT- as above but substitute incense for the candle.
+January 3 — SCENT- As above, substituting incense for the candle.

 Story idea: Talk about when Master’s room in Boston smelled like a lotus after he saw the vision of Jesus and Krishna walking on a sea of gold.
-(The Path, page 437)
+(The New Path)

 January 4 — TOUCH – Use holy water or vibuti for the arati.

-Story ideas; any stories about Master healing people such as the one in A.Y. when he healed his sister.
+Story ideas: any stories about Master healing people such as the one in Autobiography of a Yogi when he healed his sister.

 January 5 — LIGHT- Opening prayer.
 Explain how the arati is to offer our senses to God so that we can experience Him more and more in everything we see and do.
 Then do the candle part of the arati.
 Offer it at the altar first, around the pictures, then to each member of the family.
 Then tell a story about Master related to Divine Light or Sight (for example: how he was healed as a child from a flash of light that emanated from Lahiri Mahasaya’a picture).
 You could then ask the children how they could try to see God everywhere, concentrating on seeing beauty rather than evil around us, etc. Talk to them about the spiritual eye; children can sometimes see this light if they go to sleep loving God, such as after prayers and spiritual stories.
 Show them how to concentrate at the spiritual eye.
 Tell other stories about Master if you wish to do so.